AlexCork1/ESP32Project/README.md

 Get server certificate from page https://test.mosquitto.org/ssl/mosquitto.org.crt and save it to folder keys<br />

 Copy files client.crt, client.key and mosquitto.org.crt to folder /main/cert<br />

+## Button connection
+An extern button is used for button requests.
+It must be connected to ground and pin D25 (this can be changed in file ReadUserButtonTask.c where define must be updated. <br />